Julius Evola by Gianfranco De Turris (Hardback)

 UK Delivery

-Orders for delivery in the UK are despatched by Courier and Signed For delivery services and will normally be delivered to you within a few days of placing your order.
+Orders for delivery in the UK are normally despatched by Royal Mail, using the RM 48 Tracked Service with most orders delivered to you within a few days of placing your order with us.
+For larger parcels, Courier and Signed For delivery services may be used.
 Signed Books are shipped in our specially made book mailing cartons, with the books themselves wrapped in paper to protect them.
 Sometimes we may ship your order in several parts, particularly if you have 'Pre-Order' titles in your order or titles which are held in stock with our publishing partners.

-The Really Important Bit: Because we use courier and signed for delivery services, please use an address at which your parcel can be signed for during the normal working day, for example, you may want to have your order delivered to your work address if you're not at home during the day.
+The Really Important Bit: Because we use tracked, courier and signed for delivery services, please use an address at which your parcel can be received during the normal working day, for example, you may want to have your order delivered to your work address if you're not at home during the day.

 First Item @ £3.75 (sometimes a shipping supplement may be added for particularly heavy books or specific postcodes*)